Nature-related Financial Disclosures (TNFD)

 Basic Concept

-To clarify its stance on the dependency and impact of natural capital on its business, its assessment thereof, and its commitment to addressing opportunities and risks, Konica Minolta has endorsed the recommendations of the Task Force on Nature-related Financial Disclosures (TNFD).
-In January 2024, Konica Minolta registered as a TNFD early adopter company at the World Economic Forum’s annual meeting in Switzerland.
-Konica Minolta will assess its dependency on natural capital, evaluate its impact, and disclose this information in accordance with the TNFD framework.
+To clarify the Company’s stance on its dependency on and impact on natural capital in its business, its assessment, and its commitment to addressing opportunities and risks, Konica Minolta has endorsed the principles and the recommendations of the Task Force on Nature-related Financial Disclosures (TNFD).
+In 2024, Konica Minolta registered as a TNFD Early Adopter company and joined the TNFD Forum.
+The Company assesses its dependency on natural capital, evaluates its impact, and discloses this information in accordance with the TNFD framework.

 [Governance] Organizational Governance of Nature-related Risks and Opportunities

-At Konica Minolta, the President holds ultimate responsibility and authority for all environmental management, including biodiversity conservation, ensuring its effectiveness.
-Appointed by the President, the Group Environmental Officer promotes environmental management, including biodiversity conservation, and develops the medium-term plan.
-The Group Environmental Officer periodically reports the plan’s progress to the Executive Committee and the Board of Directors, where it is discussed as a management priority.
+At Konica Minolta, the President holds ultimate responsibility and authority for all environmental management, including biodiversity conservation, and ensures its effectiveness.
+Appointed by the President, the Group Environmental Officer promotes environmental management, including biodiversity conservation, develops the Medium-term Environmental Plan, and periodically reports the plan’s progress to the Executive Committee and the Board of Directors, where it is discussed as a management priority.

-Additionally, the Group considers the impact of stakeholders who must be taken into account when assessing and managing nature-related dependencies, impacts, and opportunities related to nature, in line with our human resources policy and human rights due diligence.
-For more information on our human rights policy and human rights due diligence, please refer to the “Human Rights” section of our website.
+Additionally, Konica Minolta considers the impacts of stakeholders that must be taken into account when assessing and managing nature-related dependencies, impacts, risks, and opportunities, in line with its Human Rights Policy and human rights due diligence.
+For more information on Konica Minolta’s Human Rights Policy and human rights due diligence, please refer to the “Human Rights” page on the Company’s website.

 [Strategy] Impact of Nature-Related Risks and Opportunities on the Organization’s Business, Strategy, and Finances

-In May 2023, Konica Minolta decided to set quantitative targets for 2050 in its long-term environmental vision, Eco Vision 2050, focusing on “using limited resources effectively,” one of its key priorities.
-Specifically, the company aims to reduce the use of natural resources in its own products by 90% or more and maximize its contribution to reducing natural resources in products other than its own, with the goal of achieving zero use of natural resources (note).
-Konica Minolta seeks to transform its business model to reduce dependence on depleted natural resources in the provision of products and services.
-Additionally, the company aims to align non-financial value with financial value through its business activities to enhance corporate value.
+Konica Minolta has set quantitative targets for 2050 in its long-term environmental vision, Eco Vision 2050, for "Effective Use of Limited Resources," one of its materialities.
+The Company will reduce the use of natural resources in its own products by 90% or more and expandits contribution to reducing the use of natural resources in products other than its own, aiming for zero use of natural resources (note).
+Konica Minolta seeks to transform its manufacturing to be less dependent on natural resources andenhance corporate value by aligning non-financial value with financial value through its business activities.

-(Note) Natural resources: Resources that require new drilling or mining, such as crude oil and mineral resources and are generally synonymous with depletable resources.
+(Note) Natural resources: Resources that require new extraction, such as crude oil and mineral resources and are generally synonymous with depletable resources.

 <Implementation and Results of Natural Scenario Analysis>

-Konica Minolta has identified business risks that will affect its performance by 2030, as well as business opportunities that can be created by proactively addressing these issues.
-The Company has identified target segments, categories, timescales, and actions for potential risk manifestations or opportunities based on two scenarios: one where nature is protected and restored through strengthened policies, and another where nature continues to degrade under current policies.
-The mitigation hierarchy approach is outlined within these scenario responses.
+Looking ahead to 2030, Konica Minolta has identified business risks that could affect its performance by 2030, as well as business opportunities that could be created by taking proactive measures to address these challenges.
+The Company has identified the relevant segments, categories, timeframes, and responses for potential risk manifestations or opportunities under two scenarios: one where nature is protected and restored through strengthened policies, and another where nature continues to deteriorate under current trends.
+These responses have been established with the mitigation hierarchy approach in mind.

-The framework for conducting scenario analysis involves identifying business areas for natural scenario analysis, identifying significant natural risks and opportunities, examining nature-related scenarios, and considering the direction, policies, and strategies for future responses.
-The analysis includes identifying, assessing, and prioritizing risks and opportunities, encompassing nature-related dependencies and impacts.
-This spans not only the company's direct operations related to the global environment, such as biodiversity, climate change, and limited resources, but also adjacent operational areas and upstream and downstream in the supply chain.
+The scenario analysis framework involves identifying the business areas subject to natural scenario analysis, determining significant nature-related risks and opportunities, examining nature-related scenarios, and formulating policies, and strategies for future responses.
+The analysis includes identifying, assessing, and prioritizing risks and opportunities, taking into account nature-related dependencies and impacts.
+This scope covers not only the Company's direct operations related to the global environment, such as biodiversity, climate change, and limited resources, but also adjacent areas of operation, as well as the upstream and downstream supply chain.

-●When we protect and restore nature through stronger policies
+●When nature is protected and restored through stronger policies

 Response to Nature-related Risks